Feo's Stuff THRILLER / SUSPENSE

 Oh, baby!
 Look at that hot Lagoon Creature.
 Ain’t she pretty?
 Those scales are smokin’!

-THE CREATURE FROM THE BLACK LAGOON was written by Harry Essex (OCTAMAN), Arthur A. Ross (THE CREATURE WALKS AMONG US, SATAN'S SCHOOL FOR GIRLS) from a story by Maurice Zimm and directed by Jack Arnold (THE INCREDIBLE SHRINKING MAN).
+THE CREATURE FROM THE BLACK LAGOON was written by Harry Essex (OCTAMAN), Arthur A. Ross (THE CREATURE WALKS AMONG US, SATAN'S SCHOOL FOR GIRLS) from a story by Maurice Zimm and directed by Jack Arnold1 (IT CAME FROM OUTER SPACE, REVENGE OF THE CREATURE, THIS ISLAND EARTH, TARANTULA, SCIENCE FICTION THEATER [TV], THE INCREDIBLE SHRINKING MAN, THE SPACE CHILDREN, MONSTER ON THE CAMPUS).
 The story opens (after a bit of pointless, Biblical narration) with the discovery of a strange, humanoid fossilized hand and upper arm sticking out of a rocky outcrop near the Amazon river in the deep, Brazilian rainforest.
-The hand includes webbing between the fingers, which you wouldn’t think would fossilize, but okay.
+The hand includes webbing between the fingers, which you wouldn't think would fossilize, but okay.

 Nearby a similar but still living hand reaches up out of the river, feels around on the land (as though looking for lost car keys) then withdraws to the green depths.